agb32/cosmadoc/docs/source/account.md

 When creating your account, it is essential that you upload an ssh key.
 You should also select the project to which you will belong.
-This will either be a DiRAC project, or if you are a local Durham user (for COSMA5), please select project hpcicc.
-Once this form has been submitted, you will then have to wait for COSMA staff to create your account.
+This will either be a DiRAC project, a [HPC Hardware Lab testbed project](project.md) or if you are a local Durham user (for COSMA5), please select project hpcicc.

+Once this form has been submitted and authorised by the project PI, you will then have to wait for COSMA staff to create your account.
 You will be notified by email.

 Detailed instructions are available below.